Logarithmic EW corrections at one-loop: Introduction

 For processes that are not mass-suppressed in the high-energy limit, EW Sudakov corrections are universal and general factorisation formulas for the LLs and NLLs applicable to any Standard Model process at one loop are available~\cite{Denner:2000jv,Denner:2001gw,Pozzorini:2001rs}.
-This factorisation relies on the soft/collinear approximation of scattering amplitudes.
+This factorisation relies on the soft/ collinear approximation of scattering amplitudes.
 Based on this factorisation as part of Refs.~\cite{Denner:2000jv,Denner:2001gw,Pozzorini:2001rs} an algorithm as been formulated, which allows for the determination of EW Sudakov corrections in a process-independent way.
 In addition, this factorisation allows for the resummation of EW Sudakov corrections~\cite{Fadin:1999bq,Kuhn:1999nn,Melles:2000gw,Melles:2000ia,Melles:2001dh,Ciafaloni:2005fm}, also employing soft-collinear effective theory~\cite{Chiu:2007yn,Chiu:2007dg,Chiu:2008vv,Chiu:2009mg,Chiu:2009ft,Fuhrer:2010eu,Bauer:2017bnh}.
 The algorithm of Refs.~\cite{Denner:2000jv,Denner:2001gw,Pozzorini:2001rs} by Denner and Pozzorini has been applied for the computation of EW corrections to a multitude of important LHC and LEP scattering processes~\cite{Denner:2000jv,Layssac:2001ur,Kuhn:2004em,Kuhn:2005gv,Kuhn:2007qc,Accomando:2006hq,Mishra:2013una,Granata:2017iod}.
-More recently the algorithm has been implemented in several automated tools~\cite{Chiesa:2013yma,Bothmann:2020sxm,Pagani:2021vyk} .
-In particular the implementations in {\tt Sherpa}~\cite{Bothmann:2020sxm} and {\tt MadGraph5\_aMC@NLO}~\cite{Pagani:2021vyk,Pagani:2023wgc} are fully general and applicable to any hard SM process, i.e. to processes without decays.
+More recently the algorithm has been implemented in three automated tools~\cite{Chiesa:2013yma,Bothmann:2020sxm,Pagani:2021vyk}.
+In particular the implementations in {\tt Sherpa}~\cite{Bothmann:2020sxm} and {\tt MadGraph5\_aMC@NLO}~\cite{Pagani:2021vyk,Pagani:2023wgc} are fully general and applicable to any hard SM process where all kinematic invariants are much larger than the EW scale, e.g. to processes without internal resonances.